sedukull/PlayerCoinAssignmentGameAlgorithm/README.md

 # Player Coin Assignment Game Algorithm
-Given set of coins 'n', and set of players 'm', and 'x' number of rounds.
+Given set of coins 'n',  'm' number of players, and 'x' number of rounds.
 Assigns a unique coin to each player in different rounds of a game.

 ## Problem Statement: